1. Ubiquiti UniFi UAP-AC-PRO – Overall Best Wireless Access Point

 - No Pass-through out

-Almond’s touch screen offers a convenient way to set up and manage the router settings without needing a CD, computer, or MAC.
+Securifi Almond’s touch screen offers a convenient way to set up and manage the router settings without needing a CD, computer, or MAC.
+Hook it up to a wall and be done with the on-screen wizard setup within 3 minutes.
+Easy peasy!
+Moreover, it’s a multi-purpose device.
+Use it as your primary WiFi router or a WiFi extender to extend the range of your existing WiFi, Wireless bridge, or a simple Access Point.
+It works like a charm every time.
 In addition, the universal extender mode makes it compatible with most common router brands like Belkin, Netgear, and Linksys.
-When working as a full fledge WAP, it features speeds up to 300 Mbps.
-While it’s 802.11n rates may not be the fastest among competitors, this device is suited to users looking for convenience.
+When working as a full fledge WAP, it features speeds up to 300 Mbps within a range of up to 200 sqft.
+While its 802.11n rates may not be the fastest among competitors, this device is suited to users looking for the convenience of connecting devices to their WiFi from a long-range.

 - Intuitive touchscreen